nrm4d/simp-city/README.md

 # simp-city
-semester 1 project using python
+this was my project for programming 1 in my first semester using python.